flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 We can easily view the output of the configuration changes using the HTTP API provided by `config-db`.

-We can access the API for configuration changes by executing the following curl request:
+You can access the API for configuration changes by executing the following curl request:

 ```console
 curl -s http://localhost:3000/config_changes | jq